FallenAstaroth/stink/README.md

  <img alt="GitHub" src="https://img.shields.io/github/license/FallenAstaroth/stink">
 </div>

-<h3 align="center">Status</h3>
-<p align="center">Work on getting rid of pywin32 and replacing it with the built-in ctypes library.
-The estimated shrinkage of the compressed executable is 8 mb instead of 14 mb.</p>

 <h3 align="center">Description</h3>
-<p align="center"><br>Read the functionality, examples of use and compilation at one of the links below.<p>
+<p align="center"><br>The code is for reference only.
+The author is not responsible for its use.
+Read the functionality, examples of use and compilation at one of the links below.<p>

 <h3 align="center">Click one of us</h3>
 <p align="center">